Spiritual Heritage of India (book)

 The Spiritual Heritage of India is a book written by Swami Prabhavananda (1893–1976), founder and head of the Vedanta Society of Southern California from 1930 until his death.
 Originally published in 1962 by Doubleday, the book has been republished with the same title in several later editions, including hardcover, paperback, and sound recording.
 It has been reviewed in magazines and professional journals.
 A foreword by Huston Smith was first included in a 1979 edition.

-Topics covered
+Overview

-Following an 8 page introduction, The Spiritual Heritage of India is divided into five major sections or "books":
+Following an eight-page introduction, The Spiritual Heritage of India is divided into five major sections or "books":

 I. The Vedas and the Upanishads.
 This contains chapters on general aspects of the Vedas; On the Samhitas, Brahmanas, and Aranyakas; and a lengthy chapter on the Upanishads.

 II.
 The Auxiliary Scriptures.
 Chapters on the conceptual status of the auxiliary scriptures, including summaries of Ramayana, Mahabharata, and Yoga Vasistha; on the Bhagavad Gita; and on the Smritis, Puranas, and Tantras.

 III.
 Jainism and Buddhism.
 A chapter on each of these traditions.